TechNexion-Vision/nxp_evk_camera/README.md

   <br/>

   **5. Compile the kernel & module driver**<br/>
-  Finally you can start comile your new Image files, then copy and replace the Image files in the SD card.<br/>
+  Finally, you can start compiling your new Image files, then copy and replace the Image files in the SD card.<br/>

 ## Instructions for testing camera